rosenbr/capstone/README.md

 === | **Future Features** | ===

-- Ability for Users to uppload a pic of their recipe
+- Ability for Users to upload a pic of their recipe

 - Search bar